nauam/Courses/docs/administration/security/ssl.md

 !
 ```

-(3) CLI tools that communicate to the QW Control server need to trust the SSL certificate provided by the server.
+(3) CLI tools that communicate to the Rundeck server need to trust the SSL certificate provided by the server.
 They are preconfigured to look for a truststore at the location:
 `$RDECK_BASE/etc/truststore`.
 Copy the keystore as the truststore for CLI tools:

 ```shell